The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 - Carefully choose the paddle and other accessories, which are every bit as important as the board to your overall experience.

-We hope the knowledge you have gained by reading this article will result in your choosing an inflatable SUP and accessories that will get you the most from your time on the water and will help make paddle boarding an exciting new part of your recreational life.
+Navigating the paddle board market can be overwhelming, but making a good choice doesn’t need to be a shot in the dark.
+At Pumped Up SUP, our goal is to help you find the perfect board for your needs without the influence of biased reviews or misleading advertisements.
+We hope the knowledge you have gained by reading this article will result in your choosing an inflatable SUP and accessories that will help you get the most from your time on the water and make paddle boarding an exciting new part of your life.

 Pumped Up SUP is an online store specializing in high-performance inflatable stand up paddle boards and accessories.
 We're always happy to answer your questions - just give us a call at 1-877-777-1769.